-First Confirmed Symptomatic West Nile Virus Case in Philadelphia for 2021 Season August 27, 2021
+First Neuroinvasive West Nile Virus Cases Identified for the 2022 Season

+August 29, 2021

-The Philadelphia Department of Public Health (PDPH) has recently identified the city's first symptomatic human West Nile virus (WNV) infection for the 2021 season in an adult resident who became ill with neuroinvasive WNV in early August.
-Since June, mosquitoes infected with WNV have been detected throughout Philadelphia and surrounding counties in Pennsylvania and New Jersey.
-Over the next few weeks, the risk of human WNV infection is expected to increase in the area and persist through October while infected mosquito pools are present.
+The Philadelphia Department of Public Health (PDPH) has recently identified the City's first neuroinvasive West Nile virus (WNV) infections for the 2022 season.
+Two adult residents developed neuroinvasive WNV in mid-August and were subsequently hospitalized.
+Additionally, one adult resident with WNV fever and an asymptomatic presumptive viremic blood donor have been reported in 2022.
+The WNV mosquito trap positivity in 2022 is higher than year-to-date historic rates observed in 2010, 2018 and 2021 (22-39%), peak WNV activity seasons in Philadelphia.
+Over the next few weeks, the risk of human WNV infection will remain higher and persist through October while infected mosquito pools are present.
 Providers should consider WNV infection when evaluating patients with unexplained encephalitis or aseptic meningitis.
-Testing and prompt reporting of suspected and confirmed WNV infections enables us to direct mosquito-control efforts and accurately monitor severe WNV illness in Philadelphia.
+Testing and prompt reporting of suspected and confirmed WNV infections enables us to direct mosquito-control efforts and accurately monitor severe WNV illness.